Skip to main content

 • If the surrogate is a citizen in your destination, the child may be a citizen in your destination.
 Find out local citizenship laws.
 Contact their embassy or consulate in Australia.

-• If the surrogate is a citizen of a different nation, the child may be a citizenship of their country.
+• If the surrogate is a citizen of a different nation, the child may be a citizen of their country.
 Contact their embassy or consulate in Australia.

 It's important you find out and confirm the citizenship of the surrogate.
 Find out about that nation's citizenship laws.
 It can impact your child's citizenship status.